 The smartphone industry has faced a number of challenges in recent years, including supply chain disruptions, inventory build-up, and long replacement cycles.
 However, a report from Counterpoint Research shows some positive signs.

-Specifically, after achieving significant growth in October, the upward momentum is expected to continue expanding in the fourth quarter of 2023.
+Specifically, after achieving significant growth in October, the upward momentum is expected to continue to expand in the fourth quarter of 2023.
 This trend is considered a potential sign that the market will gradually recover in the coming quarters.

-Growth in October was driven by emerging markets, with continued recovery in the Middle East and Africa, Huawei’s return to China and the start of the festive season in India.
-Huawei saw strong growth in smartphone sales in China in Q3, with a remarkable 37% increase.
-The popularity of the Mate 60 series contributed to this impressive growth.
+October’s growth was driven by emerging markets, with continued recovery in the Middle East and Africa, Huawei’s return to China, and the start of the festive season in India.
+In the third quarter, Huawei saw strong growth in smartphone sales in China, with a remarkable 37% increase.
+The popularity of the Mate 60 series contributed to this impressive increase.

 With smartphone saturation relatively high, developed markets saw a slower recovery.
-However, the launch of Apple's iPhone 15 series became a contributing factor, especially as early-day delays in iPhone 15 deliveries helped overall October sales.
+However, the launch of Apple's iPhone 15 series became a contributing factor to the growth, especially as delays in early days of iPhone 15 deliveries helped overall sales in October.

 Source link